nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 }).$start()
 ```

-This allows us to use a shared SideDrawer across different pages for example:
+This lets you use a shared element across different pages.
+For example, a `<SideDrawer>`:

 ```js
 new Vue({